Enrolment to this course is based on application. Application deadline is Thursday in week 33 for the autumn semester.

 Objectives and Content

-- derive the quasi-geostrophic equations and discuss barotropic and baroclinic Rossby wave solutions
+- is able to derive the quasi-geostrophic equations, and discuss barotropic and baroclinic Rossby wave solutions

-- derive various solutions for the wind-driven ocean circulation, including upwelling and downwelling
+- is able to derive various solutions for the wind-driven ocean circulation, including upwelling and downwelling

-- discuss simplified models of the buoyancy-driven ocean circulation
+- is able to discuss simplified models of the buoyancy-driven ocean circulation

-- derive and discuss QG integral constraints on barotropic and baroclinic instability
+- is able to derive and discuss QG integral constraints for barotropic and baroclinic instability

 Required Previous Knowledge